 Yana Skakun

-The Palm House — Kew's iconic Victorian cast-iron glasshouse — is the most recognisable photography location on the estate.
-Its curved iron and glass structure reflects in the Pond in front, creating one of the most dramatic architectural reflections in Britain.
-The interior is extraordinary: soaring tropical palms and tree ferns creating a jungle atmosphere that produces completely different imagery from outdoor portraits.
-The Palm House Pond surroundings — with their ornamental planting, formal paths, and the glasshouse as backdrop — provide the most photographically iconic setting at Kew.
+The Palm House — Kew's iconic Victorian cast-iron glasshouse — is the most recognisable photography location on the estate, and for good reason.
+Its curved iron and glass structure reflects in the Pond directly in front of it, creating one of the most dramatic architectural reflections available anywhere in Britain.
+The interior is extraordinary in a completely different way: soaring tropical palms and tree ferns create a genuine jungle atmosphere, with warm, humid, filtered light that produces imagery unlike anything achievable in an English outdoor setting.
+The Palm House Pond surroundings, with their ornamental bedding, formal gravel paths, and the glasshouse itself as backdrop, form the single most photographically iconic setting at Kew and are usually where I recommend couples spend a meaningful portion of their portrait time.

-The Temperate House — the world's largest Victorian glasshouse — offers even more dramatic interior scale: enormous palms reaching 15 metres inside a light-filled glass cathedral.
-The interior light quality, filtered through acres of glass and softened by dense tropical foliage, is extraordinarily flattering for portraiture.
-The Waterlily House, with its Amazonian water lilies floating in a still pool surrounded by tropical planting, creates intimate reflective portraits impossible to achieve elsewhere.
+The Temperate House, the world's largest surviving Victorian glasshouse, offers even more dramatic interior scale — palms reaching some fifteen metres inside a light-filled glass cathedral that recently underwent an extensive, multi-year restoration.
+The quality of light inside, filtered through acres of glass and softened further by dense tropical foliage, is extraordinarily flattering for portraiture and works beautifully even on a grey day when outdoor light elsewhere in the gardens is flat.
+The Waterlily House, smaller and more intimate, holds Amazonian water lilies floating in a still pool surrounded by tropical planting, and creates the kind of quiet, reflective portraits that are simply not possible anywhere outdoors.

-The Japanese Minka House and its surrounding Japanese landscape garden offer a completely different aesthetic — raked gravel, maples, bamboo, and the authentic wooden farmhouse creating a meditative photographic setting that feels a world away from English gardens.
-The Treetop Walkway takes couples 18 metres above the woodland floor for elevated portraits with the canopy as foreground and London's skyline visible in the distance.
-The Bluebell Wood in late April and early May transforms the woodland floor into a carpet of blue — one of England's most beautiful natural photographic settings.
+The Japanese Minka House and its surrounding Japanese landscape garden offer a completely different aesthetic — raked gravel, maples, clipped pines, and an authentic wooden farmhouse creating a meditative setting that feels a world away from the rest of the gardens.
+The Treetop Walkway lifts couples eighteen metres above the woodland floor for elevated portraits with the canopy as foreground and glimpses of the London skyline in the distance, a location I use less for formal portraits and more for a genuinely different perspective within the day's gallery.
+The Bluebell Wood, at its best in late April and into early May, transforms the woodland floor into a carpet of blue for a fortnight or so each spring — one of England's most beautiful natural photographic settings and one that requires precise timing to catch.

-Kew Gardens host weddings and receptions in the Nash Conservatory, the Orangery, and the Shirley Sherwood Gallery of Botanical Art.
-The Orangery — an 18th-century building designed by Sir William Chambers, entirely naturally lit through tall arched windows — is one of the most sought-after ceremony spaces in west London.
-The Nash Conservatory offers a more intimate licensed space with direct access to the formal garden surroundings.
-All Kew venues provide access to the wider gardens for photography, subject to booking the specific areas required.
+Kew Gardens hosts wedding ceremonies and receptions in a small number of licensed spaces, most notably the Nash Conservatory, the Orangery, and the Shirley Sherwood Gallery of Botanical Art.
+The Orangery — an eighteenth-century building designed by Sir William Chambers, entirely naturally lit through tall arched windows — is one of the most sought-after ceremony and reception spaces in west London, and its popularity means dates book up well in advance.
+The Nash Conservatory offers a more intimate licensed space with direct access onto the formal garden surrounding it, which works well for smaller weddings that still want that immediate connection to the gardens for photographs between the ceremony and the reception.

-I photograph weddings and portrait sessions at Kew Gardens — with detailed knowledge of the best light, locations, and timing across all seasons.
+I photograph weddings and portrait sessions at Kew Gardens with detailed knowledge of the best light, locations, and seasonal timing across the estate, and I liaise directly with the venue's events team to plan access ahead of the day.

 Yana Skakun